secourse2016/ana-gy-ahazar/README.md

 # Air-Madagascar
-This is a project for a Software Engineering course.
-No details yet.
+This is a project for a Software Engineering course. its aim is to create an airline booking system for Madagascar airlines.

-Team-Name: Ninja Coders
+Team-Name: ana gy ahazar